Gyeom/API-Composition-Util/README.md

-# MergeUtils - Joining Solution for Microservices Architecture
+# MergeUtils - API Composition Solution for Microservices Architecture

-Welcome to MergeUtils, Java utility for solving a common issue encountered in a Microservices Architecture (MSA): the need to join data from disparate services at the application level.
-Due to the inherent separation of databases in MSA, it is often necessary to perform joins in the application layer itself.
-This is where MergeUtils comes in handy.
+Welcome to MergeUtils, a potent Java utility designed to handle one of the significant challenges faced in Microservices Architecture (MSA): amalgamating data from disparate services at the application level.
+Due to the isolated nature of databases in MSA, the need for performing joins at the application level becomes imperative.
+MergeUtils makes this task easier and more efficient.

 ## Overview

-MergeUtils provides a streamlined, easy-to-use mechanism for executing left joins across data from different services.
-It is implemented with a keen focus on customization, allowing users to tailor the joining process to their specific requirements.
-The solution accomplishes this through interfaces that the users can implement with their own logic.
+MergeUtils provides a sophisticated and accessible mechanism to execute left joins across data sourced from various services, implementing an API Composition pattern.
+This design is focused on customization, allowing users to modify the joining process according to their specific requirements.
+MergeUtils achieves this flexibility through interfaces that users can implement according to their application needs.

+Microservices Architecture, where each service has its isolated database, there's often a need for a client that requires data that spans multiple services.
+[The API Composition pattern](https://microservices.io/patterns/data/api-composition.html) is a way to address this problem.
+MergeUtils takes the principles of this pattern and provides a streamlined, easy-to-use Java utility that facilitates the process.

 ## Features